 Rolie’s daughter Rosalind Maud Cubitt, born 1921, had a notable coming-out ball in 1939 at Holland House in Kensington, attended by more than a thousand guests, including the King and Queen.
 In 1946 she married the war hero Major Bruce Shand and the couple had three children.
 Her daughter Camilla (Parker-Bowles) became HRH The Duchess of Cornwall on her marriage in 2005 to Charles, Prince of Wales.

 Rolie and Sonia’s younger son Jeremy John Cubitt (born 1927) married Diana Edith Du Cane and they had a daughter.
-He died aged 30 after an accident in 1958, and his ashes were interred at St Barnabas.
+He died in 1958 aged 30 after an accident, and his ashes were interred at St Barnabas.

 Henry Edward (“Harry”) Cubitt , Rolie’s elder son born 1924. served in the RAF as Sergeant Pilot during the World War 2, until forced to retire after a flying accident (see They Also Served WW2).
 He then became chairman of the family construction business, as well as serving on the boards of various other companies.
 He was Consul-General in London from 1961-8 for the Principality of Monaco, and became the fourth Lord Ashcombe in 1962 after his father’s death.